0x02f0bcd4/uUTF8/README.md

 # Intention

 I was looking for an UTF8 library like the Lua Programming Language has for C, but I found none.
-There are some compiler specific library (like GCC's one) but I couldn't find a property portable UTF8 library.
+There are some compiler specific library (like GCC's one) but I couldn't find a properly portable UTF8 library.
 Also I have never done anything like string manipulation outside of what I learnt in DSA books, and I didn't have anything to do on hand.
 So, I took a swing.

 # Usage
 Refer to the documentation.